cgomesu/website/_posts/2020-11-24-Mesh-networking-openwrt-batman.md

 First, let's configure our **mesh gateway**.

 #### Mesh gateway configuration
 Get one of the [pre-configured mesh nodes](#mesh-node-basic-config) that has at the very least two Ethernet ports, a LAN port and a WAN port.
 (This, of course, is not required for a gateway device because [there are multiple ways to connect to WAN](https://openwrt.org/docs/guide-user/network/wan/internet.connection) but having separate physical ports makes the explanation much simpler to follow.
-If that is not your case, just adapt to whatever interfaces you have configured that play the role of default `lan` and `wan`.)
+If that is not your case, just adapt the default configuration for your device accordingly.)

 If you've configured this node as a [dumb access point](https://openwrt.org/docs/guide-user/network/wifi/dumbap) to temporarily give it access to the Internet while updating and installing packages, undo the configuration before proceeding because we will use both the `firewall` and `dhcp` config files in the gateway configuration.
 {: .notice--warning }